NaveenMN23/shopping/README.md

 # Shopping Dashboard App

 ## About The Project
 Create a shopping dashboard responsive web page using React framework that takes JSON API as input and display the products.
+Also, provide an dropdown option to filter the records based on Product Size.

 ### Requirements:
-• Build with React framework
+1. Build with React framework <br/>
-• Read data from JSON using https://rainy-star.surge.sh/products.json
+2. Read data from JSON using https://rainy-star.surge.sh/products.json API <br/>
-• Responsive Layout
+3. Responsive Layout <br/>
-• Build dropdown filters from data
+4. Build dropdown filters from data <br/>
-• Hide and show data depending on the dropdown filters
+5. Hide and show data depending on the dropdown filters <br/>

 ### Build With
 • ReactJS